Xorejing/bygfoot-data/README.md

   * Liechtenstein: playable Cup to qualify for UEFA CL
   * Switzerland: League setups have changed; layer 5 is unchanged, not enough information available

+### more strategies

+  * a lot of teams don't like high (forward) pressing
+  * how to crack a real defense?
+  * _weak : nothing worse for a team than a bad mood on the sideline